xxxiaol/GCI/README.md

 ```

 ## Citation
-Please cite our paper if this repository inspired your work.
+Please cite our paper if this repository inspires your work.
 ```
-to be added
+@inproceedings{liu2021everything,
+  title={Everything Has a Cause: Leveraging Causal Inference in Legal Text Analysis}, author={Liu, Xiao and Yin, Da and Feng, Yansong and Wu, Yuting and Zhao, Dongyan}, booktitle={Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies}, pages={1928--1941}, year={2021}
+}
 ```

 ## Contact